 246. (3) The Commission shall— (a) recruit and appoint persons to hold or act in offices in the service, confirm appointments, and determine promotions and transfers within the National Police Service;

-By reassigning this authority from the Office of the President to an independent Commission, the New Constitution has (hopefully) effectively freed the Police from undue interference and manipulation from the political class (and the executive) and consequently strengthen its ability to carry out its mandates.
+By reassigning this authority from the Service and by implication, the Office of the President, to an independent Commission, the New Constitution has (hopefully) effectively freed the Police from undue interference and manipulation from the political class (and the executive) and consequently strengthened its independence and ability to carry out its mandates.

 Specifically, the role of the NPSC is to protect the rights and liberties of the men and women serving in the Kenya Police Service and the Administrative Police Service; and by extension, guarantee the rights and liberties of the people of Kenya when seeking Police services.
 Excerpts from Article 246:

 246. (3) The Commission shall— (b) observing due process, exercise disciplinary control over and remove persons holding or acting in offices within the Service; and (c) perform any other functions prescribed by national legislation.